yash1994/distil-lang-detect/README.md

 ## Getting Started

 Distil-Lang-Detect can be easily fired-up.
-Just need the following.
+Just need to the following.

 ### Requirements